Relative Entropy Methods for the Approximation of Reactive Trajectories: A Digest of Transition Path Theory

 Under certain conditions on $U$~\cite{lelievre_partial_2016}, the overdamped Langevin dynamics is ergodic for the Boltzmann distribution

 We assume ergodicity throughout this work.

 \begin{assumption} For the given potential function $U$, the overdamped Langevin dynamics~\eqref{eq: overdamped Langevin} is ergodic. \end{assumption}

 In transition path theory, to characterize rare transitions of the overdamped Langevin dynamics, one first chooses a disjoint pair of subsets $A$ and $B$ of $\Real^d$.
-In applications, $A$ and $B$ would usually be associated with metastable states, e.g.\@ they might be sets modeling different conformations of a biomolecule.
+In applications, $A$ and $B$ would usually be associated with metastable states, e.g.\@ they might be sets modeling different conformations of a biomolecule or the reagents and products of a chemical reaction.
 In addition to the sets $A$ and $B$, we find it convenient to define the \emph{transition region}

 We impose the following assumptions on $A$, $B$, and $\D$.

 \begin{assumption} We assume that $A$ and $B$ are disjoint, closed subsets of $\Real^d$ with nonempty interior.
 The boundaries of $A$ and $B$ are regular $C^\infty$-submanifolds of $\Real^d$.
 The transition region $\D$ is connected. \end{assumption}